Do spirits have a gender? What gender are angels in Heaven? Are they males, females or both?

 God made Adam’s body mortal after his transgression, but eventually promised Adam to bring him back to the Kingdom of Heaven:

 Indeed I say to you, this darkness will pass from you, every day I have determined for you until the fulfillment of My covenant; when I will save you and bring you back again into the Garden, into the house of light you long for, in which there is no darkness.
 I will bring you to it — in the Kingdom of Heaven.
 (The Book of Adam and Eve 14:2)

 According to the Talmud, Adam and Eve were created as a single male/female being with two faces.
-The subsequent creation of Eve was done by splitting of the male and female into two separate parts.
-The Zohar records a tradition of descendants of Cain who used to born with two heads.
+The subsequent creation of Eve was done by splitting the male and female into two separate parts.
+The Zohar texts recorded a tradition of descendants of Cain who used to be born with two heads.

 They had a face of a man, face of a lion, a face of an ox and face of an eagle.
 (Ezekiel 1:6)

 According to this vision, the creatures had not two, but four faces and four wings.

 Genesis 6 has a story of descended sons of God who came unto the daughters of men and took them as wives.
 If female angels existed in the spirit realms, why did sons of God come unto the earthly women?
 Did they decide to “forsake” their female angels and get the earthly women instead?
 If so, why did they do it?

 As I mentioned earlier, the word “Elohim” translates into English as “God” and it is a gender-combined word that represents both Unity and Divine plurality.
 There is no duality in Heaven and everything exists in perfect oneness and unity.

 In Heaven, there are different levels (2 Corinthians 12:2) and multidimensional worlds called astral planes where spiritual beings reside temporarily before moving on to the next level.
 There are three sections in the astral planes.
 Within these three sections, there are many layers.
 These sections of the astral planes are the lower, middle, and higher.